Prof. Xiaoping Hong

 Assistant Professor, SUSTech

 Dr. Hong focuses on interdisciplinary research ranging from robotics, sensing, optics, opto-electronics, opto-mechanics and materials.
 Trained as an experimental physicist specializing in optics and solid state physics, he obtained his PhD from UC Berkeley, where he built state-of-the-art instruments to probe optoelectronic properties of nanomaterials.
 He joined Honeywell in 2014 as a senior research scientist, researching on various advanced sensing technology including photon ionization detection (PID), infrared sensors and biometric sensors.
-In 2016, he joined DJI as an R&D director working on sensing technology and products, and founded and led the optoelectronics group for optics-related research and product development.
+In 2016, he joined DJI and transitioned to researching and developing novel robotic sensors.
+During this period he founded and headed the Optoelectronics Group in DJI for sensor-related research and product development.
 He is now a Fellow at DJI Research.

 In physics, Dr. Hong published 16 journal publications, many of them as first (equal) author in Science, Nature Nanotechnology, Nature Photonics, PRL etc., with a total citation exceeding 2000 times as on Google Scholar.
 In DJI, Dr. Hong has filed more than 100 international patent (PCT) applications with many patents granted by the U.S. and China Patent Office as of 2019.
 Currently Dr. Hong is interested in novel sensor design, computer vision and robotic applications.